 This qualification opens the door to a range of career pathways for you – see what you’d be qualified for in our guide below.

-A childcare assistant’s primary responsibility is to take care of children, toddlers and babies in an organisation that’s either private or government-funded.
-They work side by side with the childcare teacher to ensure the child’s basic needs are met and that each day’s activities and lesson plans are implemented.
+An all-rounder position, the Childcare Assistant’s primary responsibility is to care for infants and children in both private and government-funded organisations.
+They work alongside the childcare teacher to ensure the children’s basic needs are met and assist with the implementation of daily activities and lesson plans.

 A Family Day Care Educator provides individualised education and care to small groups of children in a home or family learning environment.

 If you’re specifically interested in a family day care role, our Certificate III in Early Childhood Education and Care (Family Day Care) is tailored towards this setting while still qualifying you to work in other areas.
 It also creates the perfect foundation for a Diploma level qualification, if you choose to pursue that down the track.

 A Long Day Care Educator is crucial in supporting families with working parents.
 Not too different from regular Day Care Centres, Long Day Care Centres are becoming more in demand with busy families as they’re open longer hours, according to the community’s needs.
 In these organisations, children are grouped according to age and developmental stage from birth to age five.
 You’ll be helping to nurture their developing minds, confidence and social skills, and on occasion, approved kindergarten programs may also be offered.

 As a Kindergarten Assistant, you’ll be working in a childhood education environment that’s tailored towards preparing children for their first year of primary school.
 You’ll be running play-based learning activities according to approved educational programs, helping them to expand their physical, social and emotional skills in preparation for the next stage of their life and learning journeys.